-The main advantage of resorting to arbitral institutions instead of national courts relates to the celerity of the proceeding.
-On the other hand, the cost of resorting to arbitral institutions is significantly higher by comparison to those of the judicial courts.
+The main advantage of resorting to arbitral institutions instead of national courts are those typically associated to arbitration, including the ability to choose the arbitrators, the efficiency and celerity of the proceedings and the legal certainty of the decision rendered, which is subject to enforcement under the New York Convention.
+On the other hand, the cost of resorting to arbitral institutions is not higher by comparison to those of the judicial courts, especially for cases with significant monetary claims.